Artscout0/Notes/docs/index.md

-# Welcome to my notes
+# Welcome to the notes

 You can navigate pages by using the navigation bar

 ## Modus Operandi

-I write notes during lessons, typically in English but some French can get mixed in sometimes.
+I write notes during lessons, typically in English but some French can get mixed in sometimes, if asked nicely.

 Through this, everyone can access them.
 If you notice an error, open an issue [here](https://github.com/Artscout0/Notes/issues), send me an [email](mailto:tribistomass@gmail.com), text, or just tell me.
 Issues are preferred.

+> [!info]- Additional information for manually helping
-If you can contribute to this, you can clone the repository, make a branch, and a pull request, and I'll then eventually review and maybe merge it.
+> If you can contribute to this, you can clone the repository, make a branch, and a pull request, and I'll then eventually review and maybe merge it.
 Branch name must be the topic of the edit.
-For a smoother editing experience, [Obsidian](https://obsidian.md/) is recommended, just know that you'll need to give the filename a `# title` to make it work properly[^1].

-[^1]: Obsidian is a neat platform, and it generally good for note taking, that's why I suggest it.
-Unfortunately, it's syntax differs a bit from mkdocs - material, which I am using for the website, but not enough for it to be too problematic most of the time
+> More detailed info in [here](./Help.html)

 ## TODO